PTAB

 Ground 2: Claims 10-25 are obvious over Matthews in view of Tatsuzuki.

-- Motivation to Combine: A POSITA would have been motivated to incorporate Tatsuzuki's continuity member into the Matthews connector to improve its electrical grounding performance.
-Petitioner argued that Tatsuzuki’s member would provide a superior and more reliable ground path compared to the embodiment in Matthews.
-This modification would be particularly advantageous in the Matthews embodiment that lacks a continuity member, and it would also allow the connector body in Matthews to be made from a non-conductive material while still maintaining a solid ground path through the post and nut via the added Tatsuzuki member.
+• Motivation to Combine: A POSITA would have been motivated to modify the Matthews connector by incorporating the continuity member from Tatsuzuki to improve performance.
+For the Matthews embodiment lacking any continuity member, adding one from Tatsuzuki would provide the essential grounding function.
+For the embodiment with the allegedly deficient member, Tatsuzuki's member would provide a superior, direct ground path.
+Petitioner argued this modification would be particularly advantageous as it would allow the connector body of Matthews to be made from a non-conductive material while still ensuring a reliable ground path through the added continuity member.

 4. Key Claim Construction Positions

-Petitioner argued that several claim terms lack antecedent basis and proposed constructions to resolve the ambiguity, asserting these interpretations are necessary for a proper comparison to the prior art.
+• Petitioner argued that several claim terms lacked antecedent basis and proposed constructions to resolve the ambiguity.
+For example:

-- "the second surface of the internal lip of the nut" (claim 15): Petitioner proposed this should be construed to mean "the rear surface of the internal lip of the nut" as recited in the parent claim 10.
+• The term "the second surface of the internal lip of the nut" in claim 15 lacks a direct antecedent.
+Petitioner proposed it should be construed to mean "the rear surface of the internal lip of the nut," which is recited in the parent claim 10.

-- Petitioner requested the institution of an inter partes review and the cancellation of claims 10-25 of the ’060 patent as unpatentable under 35 U.S.C. §103.
+• Petitioner requests institution of an inter partes review and cancellation of claims 10-25 of the ’060 patent as unpatentable.